INCLUSION

 Inclusion is at the heart of what we do as a school.
 As part of our Christian ethos we want every child to feel included regardless of educational needs, mental health, disability, gender, race or religion.

-The school's Assistant Headteacher for Inclusion, Tracey Tee, fulfills the role many know as SENCO (Special Educational Needs Co-ordinator) and FLO (Family Liaison Officer) and can be contacted at anytime by phone 01304 206847 or email senco@guston.kent.sch.uk
+Your class teacher is the first point of contact for SEN, the school's Assistant Headteacher for Inclusion, Tracey Tee has the SEND qualification and can be contacted at anytime by phone 01304 206847 or email:

 SEND (Special Educational Needs and Disability)